 Why is Healthcare Quality Measurement Important?

 It is easy to understand why quality improvement is important in healthcare, from improved patient safety to better regulatory compliance.
 Measuring quality in healthcare plays a crucial role in this regard, for several reasons.
+In the US, the transition to value-based care has made quality measurement a financial necessity, linking reimbursement directly to patient outcomes.

 Ensuring effective treatment